Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PGEl3bXKEnw.md

 ### Transcript

-> um we know you love tower defense no shut up shut up total eclipse go away i'm banning you
+> we know you love tower defense no shut up shut up total eclipse go away i'm banning you